-English and Adventure Sports Summer Camp is designed for students who would like to have a breakaway from screens and reconnect with the natural world.
-When students experience adventure and achieve things they would never thought they could at a young age, they become parts of them.
+English and Adventure Sports Summer Camp is designed for children who would like to have a breakaway from screens and reconnect with the natural world.
+When children experience adventure and achieve things they would never thought they could at a young age, they become parts of them.
 They come away filled with confidence, enriched with newfound skills and get ready to face their future with adventurous spirits.

 The course syllabus incorporates 20 hours of English language study, language for life, project sessions, excursion link lessons and academic skills sessions.
 The language study lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 Whereas language for life lessons integrate a wider range of topics including learner training, literacy, culture and life skills.
 Excursion link lessons bridge the gap between the academic and activity programme.
 Students learn about popular tourist attractions and destinations through the medium of English.
 The academic skills sessions give students an introduction to exam techniques and are intended to help students improve the skills of academic reading, writing, listening and speaking, which lead to a final assessment at the end of the course to provide students with a realistic determination of their English ability.
 All students will receive a certificate of recommended English level measured against the CEFR scale, which can be applied against other international English exams such as Cambridge ESOL & IELTS.